anzolin/AnzolinNetDevPack/README.md

 The application containing all the examples is under development but you can find some of them in the examples folder.

-I recommend that you explore the code to understand what it covers, it's easy to understand.
+I recommend that you explore the code to understand what it covers, it's easy to realize.

 ## License